 Business funding is essentially the act of offering resources to fund a specific project, program, or goal.
 While that is typically in the form of monetary funds, it can also include time or effort from a business or organization.
 Typically, businesses will seek capital when they are in need of additional office space, supplies, marketing programs, and machinery for their business.
 Business funding also may be sought in order to fund research and development, expand existing operations, or acquire and/or dispose of certain assets and property.
 For businesses that need short-term funding, obtaining a small business loan may be desirable as these loans generally have a shorter term than most other loans.
+Depending on the circumstances and overall size of the loan, business owners can also opt to use personal loans.
+In certain instances, the best personal loans will have lower interest rates than other types of loans.
 Conversely, for long-term financing, venture capital firms may be a better option as these firms generally invest in more substantial and mature companies.

 Many factors can determine whether a business will need to obtain venture capital, including the size of the company and the industry in which it operates.
 As many small businesses are home-based, they are not as heavily impacted by the state of the economy and therefore are not impacted as dramatically by the global economy.
 Small businesses that are home-based also tend to operate at a faster rate than other types of businesses, and are often more efficient and successful in their day-to-day operations.
 These traits make small businesses ideal candidates for venture capital funding.